US steps up scrutiny of funds for asbestos exposure victims

 In September, it challenged the creation of a new trust it said lacked details about how it would guard against fraud and abuse.
 The department said in a letter to state attorneys general that "it would object to plans for asbestos trusts that fail to include critical information on how asbestos claims will be evaluated, paid and reported" or that don't do enough to prevent fraud.

-It later challenged a different trust, Duro Dyne, over the appointment of a lawyer it said was too conflicted to represent interests of people who may later become ill.
-A judge rejected that request, and Jeffrey Prol, an attorney for the trust, said he was taken aback by what he called the department's effort to make "this bankruptcy case a referendum on the asbestos trust system."
+It later challenged a different corporation, Duro Dyne, over the appointment of a lawyer it said was too conflicted to represent the interests of people before the trust who may later become ill.
+A judge rejected that request, and Jeffrey Prol, an attorney for Duro Dyne, said he was taken aback by what he called the department's effort to make "this bankruptcy case a referendum on the asbestos trust system."

 At least one trust, DII Industries, has disclosed receiving an administrative subpoena, to produce records of settlements as part of an investigation into whether Medicare is being properly reimbursed for trust payments.
 A trust spokesman said it was complying.